navuboy/ddpg_biped/README.md

-# ddpg4biped - Reinforcement Learning for Bipedal walking robot using DDPG.
+# rl4biped - Reinforcement Learning for Bipedal walking robot.
 Planar Bipedal walking robot in Gazebo environment using Deep Deterministic Policy Gradient(DDPG).

 The autonomous walking of the bipedal walking robot is achieved using reinforcement learning algorithm called <b>Deep Deterministic Policy Gradient(DDPG)</b>.DDPG is one of the algorithms for <b>learning controls in continuous action spaces</b>.